 4.1 All Members shall pay a membership fee as determined from time to time and passed at a meeting of the Board of Directors.
 This fee entitles Members to a maximum of one year membership in the Corporation.

-4.2 Unless otherwise determined by the Board, the membership year of the Corporation will be May 1 to April 30 OR September 1 to August 31 OR January 1 to December 31 based on when the membership was purchased, and whether it is a Junior membership or not.
+4.2 Unless otherwise determined by the Board, the membership year of the Corporation will be April 1 to March 31.

 4.3 Membership duration is accorded on an annual basis and all Members will re-apply for membership annually.

 5.1 The affairs of the Corporation shall be managed and administered by a Board of Directors (the “Board”) consisting of 7 Directors, all of whom shall be elected Members.

 5.2 Any individual who is eighteen (18) years of age or older, who is not un-discharged bankrupt, who has the power under law to contract, who is not a current employee of the Corporation, who is not a former employee of the Corporation whose employment services ceased within the last two (2) calendar years, and is a member in good standing of the Corporation, may be nominated for election as a Director.

 5.3 The election of Directors will take place annually at the Annual General Meeting as follows: